Sea denial

 Sea denial is a military term for preventing an enemy from using the sea.
 It is a naval warfare subset of anti-access/area denial (A2/AD) strategies, and does not necessarily mean that the denier itself will use the sea.
 It is a parallel concept to sea control, which implies that that controlling force cannot be successfully attacked.

 Vego describes sea denial as "preventing partially or completely the enemy’s use of the sea for military and commercial purposes".

 Corbett states that the object of sea denial is defensive.
 It is a less ambitious strategy than sea control and is often carried out by a weaker power.
 It is possible to pursue sea denial in one area of operation while pursuing sea control in another.

 Sea denial can act as a direct complement to sea control.
 A nation may achieve sea control in its littorals, while enforcing sea denial outside the littorals, as was seen with the Soviet Union during periods of the Cold War.

 Methods

 Sea denial is achieved in many different ways.
 The method depends on factors such as geography, ambition, and capabilities.
-Geographically it is easier to conduct sea denial operations in choke points such as narrow waters, straights, or congested waters.
+Geographically it is easier to conduct sea denial operations in choke points such as narrow waters, straits, or congested waters.

 Example techniques include naval mines, anti-ship missiles, drones, and submarines.

 Barrier operations seek to hinder access to certain areas.
 Commerce raiding requires the enemy to put resources into escorting merchant ships.
 Asymmetrical warfare can involve attacking expensive ships with low cost uncrewed vessels.
 A fleet in being can threaten offensive operations without actually conducting them.